amandabee/fundamentals-of-interactive/syllabus.md

 | Quiz                 | Week 10 | Week 11 | Wk 15    |
 | Chart                | Week 11 | Week 12 | *Dec 20* |

+## Story Guidelines
+Your work for this class should be your own original reporting.
+However, if you've done reporting for another class that you'd like to expand on in an interactive project, we encourage you to return to stories you know well.

+We're going to cover five forms that we think touch on a range of skills you can use throughout your career.
+If you want to build on these, take newsgames or data visualization or take advantage of coaching to incorporate these into your stories in other classes.

+Every story you produce for our class should include clear source information for any data or images that you did not produce yourself.

+### Specific Story Requirements

++ **Slideshow**: your slideshow should include six to ten different images with captions.
+Each caption should be 20 to 100 words.
++ **Image Map**: your image map should include one image or a collage of several images with at least five annotations.
+Each annotation should be less than 50 words.
++ **Map**: your map can be a map of points or shapes, but should include a clear, thoughtful title and a caption that tells us why we're looking at this map.
+Your caption should be between 50 and 150 words.
++ **Quiz**: your quiz should include four to six questions with two to four possible answers each.
++ **Chart**: your chart assignment should use data with news interest and inlude a title and caption that direct readers to a clear takeaway (which is to say, they should know why they are looking at this chart)

+Remember: titles and captions are part of your story.
+Work is not complete without them.

 ## About the Faculty